jackablett/open-flow/README.md

 ## Getting started

-open-flow is so easy to use, all you need to do is download the latest update from the release page
+open-flow is so easy to use, all you need to do is download the latest update from the [release](https://github.com/jackablett/open-flow/releases) page

+download the files and open the app.html, after that it's pretty self explanitory, if you need help view this [page]()